 Indeed, as believers we are under God’s grace, which is through true faith in Jesus.
 It’s also true that we’re not perfect and won’t be in this life.
 We’re gonna stumble and maybe even fall sometimes.
 It’s how you respond to that, which makes all the difference.
 In Romans 6:1-4 we can find this very important piece of information.

-Paul is stating the fact that once we truly accept Jesus into our hearts, we are baptized (through the Holy Spirit) into the death of Christ and arise new.
+Paul is stating the fact that once we truly place our trust in Jesus, we are baptized (through the Holy Spirit) into the death of Christ and arise new.
 His death and resurrection took our sin punishment and defeated our death sentence.
 What Paul is saying here is if we are truly Christ’s, then we are dead to sin as we have died with Christ and are now a new creation in Him.

 So we are certainly under God’s grace, He is faithful to forgive us if we confess our sins to Him.
-We’re gonna sin sometimes, we’re imperfect and that’s okay.
-Now, if you profess the name of Jesus Christ but you are not really sorry for the sins you commit and maybe your life is ruled by sin, then you should be concerned.
+We’re gonna sin at times, we’re imperfect and that’s the way it is.
+Now, if you profess the name of Jesus Christ but you are not truly sorry for the sins you commit and your life is ruled by sin, then you should be concerned.
 Perhaps you never really gave up the things of your past, after coming to Him.
 God’s grace covers the sins we’ll commit during our walk with Him.
-But is not a license to live a life controlled by sin — in fact the true believer, who is Spirit indwelled, would not desire to live a life controlled by sin (
+But this is not a license to live a life that is controlled by sin — in fact the true believer, who is Spirit indwelt, would not desire to live a life controlled by sin (

 I Thought I Had Freedom in The Lord?